section-engineering-education/engineering-education/articles/understanding-the-basics-of-responsive-web-design/index.md

 A combination of Hypertext Markup Language (HTML) and Cascading Styles Sheet (CSS) helps in controlling and adjusting the layout of a webpage.
 HTML controls the content, structure, and elements of a webpage.
 CSS technology edits the layout and design of elements that were created using HTML.

 #### Fluid Grids
-This is an important principle of responsive design that uses relative measurement units (eg. percentages), rather than fixed units (like pixels).
-It enables the webpage to be resized to correspond with any screen size.
+This is an important principle of responsive design that uses relative measurement units (eg. view width (vw) and view height (vh)), rather than fixed units (like pixels).
+1 vw is equivalent to 1% of the viewport's width.
+Similarly, 1 vh is equivalent to 1% of the viewport's height.
+A [viewport](https://en.wikipedia.org/wiki/Viewport) is the area within the display screen or the browser window.

+Fluid grids enable the webpage to be resized to correspond with any screen size.
 With this component, a web page can adapt to the screen size or width of any device.

 #### Media queries
 Media queries enhance specificity in responsive web design.
 They enable the website to adjust based on specific screen sizes.
-The website first uses the media queries to collect data that enables it to establish the screen size.
+The website first uses media queries to collect data that enables it to establish the screen size.
 The right CSS styles are then loaded to correspond to this screen size.

 #### Responsive Media
 This principle is also called flexible media.
 Websites use media files such as videos, GIFs, and images.
 Responsive media ensures that these media files correspond to the screen size of various devices.
 This is done by setting the max-width property of these files to 100% to ensure that they scale nicely on the screen.